Why is it so difficult to localize a Japanese website?

 They are studying Japanese for almost more than 10 years, completely their own language, and kids are massive homework to remember every character, and meaning of each character, and directions to build word by word when Japanese kids are at the school.

-PR text, Website text, Legal text, and school text will be all different structures of text in the Japanese language.
+PR text, Website text for digital marketing , Legal text, and school text will be all different structures of text in the Japanese language.

 Most important is understanding the culture.
 There is so many “ New generation word “ ( Undictionally words) that only local Japanese understand how to speak or use new words.

 Japan has a mostly homogenous ethnicity, with over 90% of the population being of Japanese origin.
-It’s imperative to test a localized website with the help of locals to get a better idea of how it will perform with a broader audience.
+It’s imperative to test a localized website for digital marketing with the help of locals to get a better idea of how it will perform with a broader audience.